 What Are Staub Cocottes Made Of?

 Staubs enameled cast iron and ceramic cookware also come in different colors so you can match them with the décor of your kitchen and home!
-Staubs cookware colors include Basil, Black Matte, Cherry, Burnt Orange, Dark Blue, Graphite Grey, Grenadine, Turquoise, White, White Truffle.
+Staubs cookware colors include Basil, Black Matte, Cherry, Burnt Orange, Dark Blue, Graphite Grey, Grenadine, Turquoise, White, and Truffle.

 What Is the Number on Staub Lids?

-Some lids will also have a date code engraved on the underside.
+The cast iron lid will also have a date code engraved on the underside.
 The date codes indicate when your pan was made.

 In addition to the pattern letters and date codes, you may also see a small diamond- or triangle-shaped symbol printed on your Staub lid.
 This symbol denotes that the lid is oven safe up to 375°F / 190°C.